benhoyt/benhoyt.github.com/writings/updating-gifty-with-ai.md

 ## My skepticism

-I've been quite skeptical about AI for a while, first in the "early days" when an AI chatbot [fell in love](https://www.nytimes.com/2023/02/16/technology/bing-chatbot-microsoft-chatgpt.html) with a New York Times journalist, then even more when I started having to deal with tons of AI slop being served up by "contributors".
+I've been quite skeptical about AI for a while, first in the early days when an AI chatbot [fell in love](https://www.nytimes.com/2023/02/16/technology/bing-chatbot-microsoft-chatgpt.html) with a New York Times journalist, then even more when I started having to deal with tons of AI slop being served up by "contributors".

 I had tried it for coding back in 2024 and was not impressed.
 At that point, I spent more time fixing up what it did than I would have spent doing it myself.

 More recently, I gave it another try to build my wife's [interior design website](https://goldberryinteriors.com/) in basically one shot, and then to fix various bugs in [GoAWK](https://github.com/benhoyt/goawk) (including one where Opus 4.6 was [rather indecisive](https://benhoyt.com/writings/indecisive-ai-agent/)).

-Both of those times, I was impressed: in the website case, because I don't find writing CSS fun, and in the bug-fixing case, because it really sped up the process and gave me good ideas.
+Both of those times, I was impressed: in the website case, because I don't love writing CSS, and in the bug-fixing case, because it really sped up the process and gave me good ideas.

 ## My approach